Nierenstein reaction

 The Nierenstein reaction is an organic reaction describing the conversion of an acid chloride into a haloketone with diazomethane.
 It is an insertion reaction in that the methylene group from the diazomethane is inserted into the carbon-chlorine bond of the acid chloride.

 Reaction mechanism

-The reaction proceeds through a diazonium salt intermediate formed by nucleophilic acyl substitution of the chloride with diazomethyl anion.
-The chloride then displaces the diazo group in an SN2 reaction, with N2 as the leaving group.
+The reaction proceeds through a diazonium salt intermediate formed when diazomethyl anion displaces the chloride:

-If excess diazomethane is present during the reaction, it can act as a base, abstracting a hydrogen from the diazonium-salt intermediate.
-The result is a neutral diazoketone, which does not react with the chloride.
-Instead, the byproduct, diazonium-methyl from the other diazomethane molecule, can be attacked by the chloride to produce chloromethane.
-The unreactive diazoketone can be re-activated and reacted by treatment with hydrogen chloride to give the normal Nierenstein product.
+Excess diazomethane can act as a base, abstracting a hydrogen from the diazonium intermediate.
+The results are a neutral diazoketone, which does not react further; and methyldiazonium chloride, which decomposes to chloromethane.
+The unreactive diazoketone can, however, be re-activated with hydrogen chloride to give the Nierenstein product:

-In some cases, even limiting the amount of diazomethane gives a reaction process that stalls via the neutral diazoketone pathway, requiring the addition of HCl gas to rescue it.
+In even some cases with limited diazomethane, the reaction process can stall into the diazoketone pathway, requiring reparative HCl gas.